k80nelson/Selenium-Poker/README.md

      * rig their hands a 3rd time with the 2 other hands not yet tested and two don’t cares and check ranking
   4. Strategy 1 tests
      * define a 4 players game with 3 AI players:
-       a. player 1: has straight or better, holds
+       * player 1: has straight or better, holds
-       b. player 2: has 3 of a kind: exchanges two others, gets nothing
+       * player 2: has 3 of a kind: exchanges two others, gets nothing
-       c. player 3: has a pair: exchanges 3 others, gets nothing
+       * player 3: has a pair: exchanges 3 others, gets nothing
-       d. player 4: human… don’t care
+       * player 4: human… don’t care
      * define a 4 players game with 3 AI players:
-       a. player 1: has 2 pairs, exchanges and gets full house
+       * player 1: has 2 pairs, exchanges and gets full house
-       b. player 2: has 2 pairs, exchanges, gets nothing
+       * player 2: has 2 pairs, exchanges, gets nothing
-       c. player 3: has 3 of a kind, exchanges, gets full house
+       * player 3: has 3 of a kind, exchanges, gets full house
-       d. player 4: human… don’t care
+       * player 4: human… don’t care
   5. Strategy 2 tests
      * define a 4 players game with 3 AI players:
-       a. player 1: has a pair: reuses Strategy 1, exchanges 3 others, gets nothing (so the 3 visible cards are NOT of the same kind)
+       * player 1: has a pair: reuses Strategy 1, exchanges 3 others, gets nothing (so the 3 visible cards are NOT of the same kind)
-       b. player 2: has a pair: reuses Strategy 1, exchanges 3 others, gets full house  (so the 3 visible cards ARE of the same kind)
+       * player 2: has a pair: reuses Strategy 1, exchanges 3 others, gets full house  (so the 3 visible cards ARE of the same kind)
-       c. player 3: has two pairs: exchanges 1 card, gets a full house that beats the one of player 2
+       * player 3: has two pairs: exchanges 1 card, gets a full house that beats the one of player 2
-       d. player 4: human… don’t care
+       * player 4: human… don’t care
      * define a 4 players game with 3 AI players:
-       a. player 1: has nothing: reuses Strategy 1, exchanges 5 cards, gets full house(so 3 of the visible cards ARE of the same kind)
+       * player 1: has nothing: reuses Strategy 1, exchanges 5 cards, gets full house(so 3 of the visible cards ARE of the same kind)
-       b. player 2: has nothing: exchanges 5 cards, gets a royal flush (so the 3 visible cards ARE NOT of the same kind)
+       * player 2: has nothing: exchanges 5 cards, gets a royal flush (so the 3 visible cards ARE NOT of the same kind)
-       c. player 3: has one pair: exchanges 3 cards, gets nothing
+       * player 3: has one pair: exchanges 3 cards, gets nothing
-       d. player 4: human… don’t care
+       * player 4: human… don’t care

 How To Play the Game
 ---------------------